techidaily/site-ai-video-translation/source/_posts/new-a-complete-guide-of-top-7-video-language-translators.md

 ![Weet](https://images.wondershare.com/virbo/article/top-9-choices-for-video-auto-translate-8.jpg)

-[Weet](https://weet.co/tools/translate-video-subtitles)allows you to automatically translate videos into more than 30 languages.
+[Weet](https://weet.co/tools/translate-video-subtitles) allows you to automatically translate videos into more than 30 languages.
 By using their cutting-edge AI online subtitle translator, you can reach a global audience and show them the content they need.

 Simply upload your video on the platform and let Weet’s AI do the rest.
 The subtitle generator prioritizes precise timing and synchronization.
 With the accessibility tools, it is even better for people with disabilities to look at the automatically generated subtitles as it makes their experience seamless.